Hedging a sold Knock-Out (KO) option with a Risk Reversal (RR) in layman’s terms…

 The bank identifies that while it does not have a payout obligation if the KO option is knocked out due to the barrier being reached, it is exposed to the risk of potential losses associated with the sold KO call option.

-Step 2: Managing Vega, Skew and Vanna Risk
+Step 2: Managing Vega, Skew, and Vanna Risk

-The bank is concerned about vega risk (sensitivity to changes in implied volatility) and the exposure to the volatility skew due to the combination of different strike levels in the options (strike and barrier).
+The bank is concerned about vega risk (sensitivity to changes in implied volatility) and exposure to the volatility skew due to the combination of different strike levels in the options (strike and barrier).

-Step 3: Risk Reversal Strategy:
+Step 3: Risk Reversal Strategy

-Step 4: Potential Outcomes at Barrier Reach:
+Step 4: Potential Outcomes at Barrier Reach

 Barrier Not Reached:

-- If the price of Stock XYZ does not reach the barrier level of $110, the KO call option remains active until its expiry.
+• If the price of Stock XYZ does not reach the barrier level of $110, the KO call option remains active until its expiry.

 Barrier Reached:

-- If the price of Stock XYZ rises to or beyond the barrier level of $110, the KO call option is knocked out, and the trader loses the right to exercise it.
+• If the price of Stock XYZ rises to or beyond the barrier level of $110, the KO call option is knocked out, and the trader loses the right to exercise it.

-The risk reversal strategy helps the bank manage vega risk and skew exposure.
+• The risk reversal strategy helps the bank manage vega risk and skew exposure.

-Commentaires: 0
+Comments: 0